JerryGreenough/SmartMeter-Energy-Consumption-Data-in-London-Households/README.md

 https://data.london.gov.uk/dataset/smartmeter-energy-use-data-in-london-households

-It is a zip file of size that contains a CSV(comma seperated variable) file with rows of data.
+It is a zip file of size that contains a CSV(comma seperated values) file with rows of data.